-This two-day instructor-led course prepares students to modernize, manage, and observe their applications using Kubernetes whether the application is deployed on-premises or on Google Cloud Platform (GCP).
-Through presentations, and hands-on labs, participants explore and deploy using Kubernetes Engine (GKE), GKE connect, Istio service mesh and Anthos Config Management capabilities that enable operators to work with modern applications even when split among multiple clusters hosted by multiple providers, or on-premises.
-This is a continuation of Architecting with GKE and assumes hands-on experience with the technologies covered in that course.
+This four day, instructor-led course prepares students to modernize, manage, and observe their containerized applications using Kubernetes, in Google Cloud, AWS, Azure, and on-premises.
+Through presentations and hands-on labs, participants explore Google Kubernetes Engine (GKE), Connect Agent, Anthos Service Mesh and Anthos Config Management features.
+Participants learn how to work with containerized applications even when split between multiple clusters, hosted by multiple cloud providers or on-premises.
+This course is a continuation of Architecting with GKE and assumes direct experience with the technologies covered in that course.

 A qui s'adresse cette formation

 This training is for customers and Googlers who want to modernize, manage, and observe their containerized applications using Kubernetes in Google Cloud, AWS, Azure, and on-premises.

 - Completed Google Cloud Fundamentals: Core Infrastructure (GCF-CI) or have equivalent experience, and

 - Completed Architecting with Google Kubernetes Engine (AGKE) or have equivalent experience

 - Explain each layer of the Anthos technology stack and the problems it is designed to address.

 - Create, connect and manage Anthos clusters from multiple deployment environments.

 - Describe automating policy and security at scale with Config Management.